Skip to content

 required: subject (strongRef to track), createdAt

-introduced in november 2025. uses com.atproto.repo.strongRef to reference the target track by URI and CID, which is the standard ATProto pattern for cross-record references.
+uses com.atproto.repo.strongRef to reference the target track by URI and CID, which is the standard ATProto pattern for cross-record references.

 timed comments anchored to playback positions, similar to SoundCloud.